 Eruptive xanthomatosis is a skin condition that causes small yellow-red bumps to appear on the body.
-It can occur in people who have very high blood fats (lipids).
-These patients also frequently have diabetes.
+It can occur in people who have a very high blood triglyceride level.
+These people also frequently have diabetes.

-Eruptive xanthomatosis is a rare skin condition caused by excessively high lipids in the blood.
-It can occur in people with poorly-controlled diabetes who have very high triglycerides and high cholesterol.
+Eruptive xanthomatosis is a rare skin condition caused by an excessively high triglyceride level in the blood.
+It can occur in people with poorly-controlled diabetes or in people who take some medicines, such as isotretinoin, estrogens, and cyclosporine, which can increase the triglyceride levels.

 Cholesterol and triglycerides are types of fats that naturally occur in your blood.
 High levels increase the risk for heart disease and other health problems.

-When diabetes is not well-controlled, there is less insulin in the body.
-Low insulin levels makes it harder for the body to break down fats in the blood.
+When diabetes is not well-controlled, the insufficient insulin level makes it harder for the body to break down fats in the blood.
 This increases the level of fats in the blood.
-The extra fat can collect under the skin to form small bumps (lesions).
+The extra fat can collect under the skin to form small bumps which are xanthomas.

 The skin bumps may vary in color from yellow, orange-yellow, red-yellow, to red.
 A small red halo may form around the bump.
 The bumps are:

-While harmless, the bumps may be itchy and tender.
+While harmless by themselves, the bumps may be itchy and tender.
 They tend to appear on the:

 Treatment for eruptive xanthomatosis involves lowering: